akil3s79/BS-BOF/README.md

 In bs-bof2.py:
 You only need python on your machine and correctly configure the IP address and the port and create a pattern with the necessary characters.
 In this case it is 100, but you must modify it with the value you need (look for the fields called change me).

+The way to execute this scripts is simple:

+python bs-bof.py
+or
+python bs-bof2.py